 Why not try chalet style accommodation if you are keen to meet other skiers?
 While at a hotel guests don’t tend to socialise with each other, the informal setting and communal dining at a chalet mean it is easier to break the ice and you are bound to find people to ski with or at least dine with in the evening.
 Check out our ski holidays in Slovenia at the cosy Reka Hisa lodge, which sleeps up to 13 people, and is fantastic for meeting other people.
 Single rooms are available on request.

 The other major spending point to be aware of is airport transfers.
 Usually on a holiday if you grab a taxi at an airport, or have booked airport transfers, you’ll be splitting the costs between your entire travel group.
 However, as a solo traveller, the cost of transfers will be completely down to you.
 For this, we recommend looking for ski resorts that aren’t too far from the airport and have easy public transport options.
-Also look out for holidays with transfers included like our Presolana and Bulgaria packages.

 Alternatively, if you are confident driving on winter roads, then you could always rent a car which means you are free to explore the surrounding area.